bsmith89/blog/content/Code/swc-python-lesson.md

 [^metamemory]: Despite the fact that I have those notes, I actually don't
     remember the details of that day's lesson as well.
-    I wonder if that's some weird metamemory thing e.g. [this][google-memory] (unfortunately paywalled).
+    I wonder if there's some weird metamemory thing going on e.g. [this][google-memory] (unfortunately paywalled).

 [google-memory]: http://www.sciencemag.org/content/333/6043/776.abstract